 While household accidents are common, that doesn’t mean they’re not a hassle.
 One way to keep stress levels down is to get things back to normal as quickly as possible.

-If you subscribe to the ‘better safe than sorry’ school of thought, accidental damage cover can be a valuable add-on.
-It won’t stop your top-of-the-range TV tumbling off the wall, but picking up the pieces afterwards will be easier on your pocket.
+If you subscribe to the ‘better safe than sorry’ school of thought, accidental damage cover could be a valuable add-on.
+It won’t stop your top-of-the-range TV tumbling off the wall but picking up the pieces afterwards may be easier on your pocket.

 Please remember, policies can vary depending on what level of cover you pick.
-You should always read the detail of any policy to see exactly what is and is not included.
+You should always read the detail of any policy to see exactly what is and isn’t included.